OpenDataAlex/etlTest/CONTRIBUTING.md

 # How to contribute

 What to participate/contribute to etlTest?
-Feel free to  along and enhancements, feature requests, etc.
+Feel free to add any enhancements, feature requests, etc.

 ## Getting Started